karammulc/BellaBeat-Case-Study/README.md

 Result: Null values were found in the Fat column of the weightlog table.

-Checked for null values in other tables:
+Checked for null values in remaining tables: dailyactivity, clean_sleepday, dailycalories, dailyintensities, dailysteps, hourlyintensities, hourlysteps

-dailyactivity, clean_sleepday, dailycalories, dailyintensities, dailysteps, hourlyintensities, hourlysteps No null values were found in these tables.
+No null values were found in these tables.